New France Festivals: Quebec Reinvents Its Past

 Historical workshops

 Pottery, blacksmithing, lace-making, period cooking.
-Re-enacting artisans demonstrate their expertise.
+Reenacting artisans demonstrate their skills.
 Children can participate.
-A living and sensory learning experience.
+A lively and sensory learning moment.

 Music